Subscribe to updates

 Healthy Places and Whole Systems Healthy Weight Programmes

-Health and Wellbeing Board Sub-Governance Boards – Progress Highlight Reports (January to March 2026)
+Health and Wellbeing Board Sub-Boards – Progress Highlight Reports

-The Board reviewed the progress highlight reports from its five sub-boards: Violence Against Women and Girls, Drug and Alcohol Joint Strategic Board, Children and Young People's Commissioning Oversight Group, Better Care Fund Board, and the Mental Health, Learning Disabilities and Neurodiversity Health and Care Partnership.
-These reports summarised key activities, achievements, and planned activities for 2026/27.
-The Board also received feedback from the Health and Wellbeing Board Community of Practice session held in March 2026, which focused on the new Young Carers Service and the Health and Wellbeing Strategy refresh.
-Partners welcomed the new Young Carers Service and expressed support for the strategy refresh's development approach, governance, and guiding principles.
-The Board was invited to note the reports, comment on them, and advise if any areas required a more detailed review.
+Christine Oker, Senior Programme Manager, presented the progress highlight reports from the HWB Sub-Boards for Quarter Four (January to March 2026), along with feedback from the Community of Practice.
+The reports detailed activities and achievements from the VAWG Partnership, Drug and Alcohol Joint Strategic Board, Children and Young People's Commissioning Oversight Group, Better Care Fund Board, and the Mental Health, Learning Disabilities and Neurodiversity Health and Care Partnership.
+Feedback from the Community of Practice highlighted support for the new Young Carers Service and the proposed approach to refreshing the Health and Wellbeing Strategy.
+The Board was invited to note the progress, comment on the reports, and advise on any areas for deeper review.

 Attendees